kwalczak80/mx-monster/README.md

 - SKU - a number to differentiate products and track inventory levels
 - Product name - this is a mandatory field
 - Product description - this is a mandatory field
-- is available - selected by default.
-If the "is available" option is selected, that means the product will be visible on the all products page.
+- is available - 'TRUE' is selected by default.
+If the "is available" option is selected as 'TRUE', that means the product will be visible on the all products page.
 - has sizes - default - "NO".
 - Price(mandatory field)
 - Stock(mandatory field)